illinoistech-itm/jhajek/itmt-430/team-project-sprints/sprint-05/Readme.md

 * Deployment
   * You will have to build often, perhaps daily/nightly
 * Usage of site
-  * Pre-seed your site with 50 "real test users" and have them "ask" 2 questions and answer 1 other persons questions
+  * Pre-seed your site with 50 additional "real test users" and have them "ask" 10 questions and answer 1 other persons question (adjust the terms as appropriate to your site)
     * This is to show the search functionality and ability to store a complex discussion
   * Each member of your team needs to use the site and engage in making an account and at least 5 interaction
   * Posts must be real -- not "test test"
-  * Demonstrate a successful login of a user
-  * Post a question
-  * Answer that question
-  * Answer another question
-  * Logout that user

 ## Deliverables

-* **All sections** critiques due on Sunday evening 11:59 PM April 23rd.
+* **All sections** critiques due on Monday April 22nd 10:00am.

 ### Individual Deliverables